Coffee is delicious and it can have potential health benefits too.

 Chicory has a rich and enjoyable flavor.

-After brewing, the drink itself becomes a rich dark brown color, and it may be mistaken visually for real coffee.
+After brewing, the drink becomes a rich dark brown color, which may be mistaken visually for real coffee.

 Additionally, chicory has a few health benefits.